-\begin{definition}[2-Category diagrams] $\quad$ \begin{enumerate} \item An elementary (pre)-2-cate\-gory diagram is a progressive two-dimensional diagram with exactly one vertex, which meets every line in the diagram, together with: \begin{itemize} \item a labelling of each region with an object in $\mathcal C$, \item a labelling of each line with a 1-morphism, \item a labelling of the vertex with a 2-morphism. \end{itemize} The top edge $[0,1]\times \{0\}$ and the bottom edge $[0,1]\times\{1\}$ of the diagram are required to be category diagrams for $\mathcal C_1$ and evaluate to 1-morphisms which are, respectively, the source and the target for the 2-morphism at the vertex.
+\begin{definition} $\quad$ Let $\mac C$ be a (pre-)2-category. \begin{enumerate} \item An {\bf elementary (pre-)2-cate\-gory diagram} $D$ for $\mac C$ is a progressive two-dimensional diagram with exactly one vertex, which meets every line in the diagram, together with: \begin{itemize} \item a labelling of each region with an object in $\mathcal C$, \item a labelling of each line with a 1-morphism, \item a labelling of the vertex with a 2-morphism. \end{itemize} The top edge $[0,1]\times \{0\}$ and the bottom edge $[0,1]\times\{1\}$ of the diagram are required to be category diagrams for $\mathcal C_1$ with labels induced by the labelling of regions and lines of $D$.
+They evaluate to 1-morphisms which are, respectively, the source and the target for the 2-morphism at the vertex.

-\item A (pre)-2-category diagram for a (pre)-2-category $\mathcal C$ is a progressive two-dimensional diagram together with a labelling of each region with an object in $\mathcal C$, a labelling of each line with a 1-morphism and a labelling of each vertex with a 2-morphism.
-The top and bottom edges are required to be category diagrams for $\mathcal C_1$, and each vertex $v$ is required to have a neighbourhood that is isomorphic to an elementary (pre)-2-category diagram. \end{enumerate} \end{definition}
+\item A {\bf (pre-)2-category diagram} for a (pre-)2-category $\mathcal C$ is a progressive two-dimensional diagram together with a labelling of each region with an object in $\mathcal C$, a labelling of each line with a 1-morphism and a labelling of each vertex with a 2-morphism, such that \begin{itemize} \item the top and bottom edges are category diagrams for $\mathcal C_1$, \item each vertex $v$ has a neighbourhood that is an elementary (pre-)2-category diagram after affine linear rescaling. \end{itemize} \end{enumerate} \end{definition}

 An example of a (pre-)2-category diagram is shown in Figure \ref{2catdiagram}.
 The requirement that vertices are locally isomorphic to an elementary vertex enforces the condition that the source and targets of 1- and 2-morphisms match.
 Important examples are the \emph{identity diagrams} which have a number of vertical lines and no vertices.
 More precisely, an identity diagram is a diagram of the form $1_D=D\times [0,1]$, where $D$ is a category diagram for $\mathcal C_1$.
 The regions and lines of $1_D$ correspond to the regions and vertices of $D$.